WTH1109/Retina-DKD/README.md

 python train_cls.py -b resnet-wam -g 0 -bc 8 -e 150 -d _dkd
 ```

 ## 4. Test

 Modify the config file  `config/test_config.yaml` to select a different test configuration

 After that you can run `python test_run.py` to run the test code

+Beside, we will provide a pre-trained TransMUF model and a segmented network model, and place them under the `model/`,`code_seg/model/` .

 ### test config